dtrammer/AxisActionEventLib/README.md

 For the ActionRule to be valid you need at least 1 primary condition or 1 extra condition with a valid ActionConfiguration

-The conditions are responsible for triggering the ActionRule, those a represented by an EventTrigger
+The conditions are responsible for triggering the ActionRule, they contain  are represented as follow :

+- Simple form, they will only contain a TopicExpression.
+For example: tns1:VideoSource/tnsaxis:Tampering
+-

+It's recommended to use the GetEventIntances method of the EventService to retrieve the available events

 <h3>Comments</h3>